spxp/spxp-specs/SpxpProfileSpec-V02.md

 {
     "data" : [
         {
-            "seqts" : "2018-09-18T09:06:17.484", ...
+            "timestampUTC" : "2018-09-18T09:06:17.484", ...
         }
     ],
     "more" : false
 }
 ```

-## 10 Private data
+## 9 Private data
 Specific JSON objects in the SPXP standard, as listed in 9.1, can contain encrypted data according to [RFC 7516 “JSON
 Web Encryption (JWE)”](https://tools.ietf.org/html/rfc7516).
 These objects comprise an additional member named “private”
 containing an array of either a String containing a JWE object in Compact Serialization or an object containing a JWE
 object in JSON Serialization.
 The decrypted plaintext contains again a JSON object in UTF-8 charset encoding.
 The
-decrypted objects are then merged into the main object according to the object merging rules defined in 10.3.
+decrypted objects are then merged into the main object according to the object merging rules defined in 9.2.
 If
 multiple JWE objects in the “private” array can be decrypted by the SPXP client, then the contained objects are merged
 into the containing document in the order they appear in the “private” array.

-### 10.1 Private data support
+### 9.1 Private data support
 Private data is supported for:
 - The social profile root document
 - The friend endpoint object
 - Individual post items.
-In this case, the “seqts” member must not be part of the encrypted  data.
+In this  case, the value of the “timestampUTC” member is used as additional authentication

-### 10.2 Supported algorithm and encoding
-The only supported encryption method is direct encryption with 256 bit AES in Galois/Counter Mode.
-This requires a new
-random initialisation vector “iv” for each private block.
+data (AAD) so that it is integrity protected

-### 10.3 Object merging rules
+### 9.2 Object merging rules
 A source object `src` is merged into a target object `dst` as follows:
 For each member in the source object `src.m` do:
 - If `src.m` is an array and the target object contains an array with the same name, append the elements of `src.m` to